Black Tights: Cast

 Reviews at the time of release were largely favorable.
 Writing in the Los Angeles Times, critic Philip K. Scheuer called the film "artistic without being forbiddingly highbrow" said that 'the film "could do as much to popularize French Ballet as West Side [West Side Story] did for American."
 He praised the cinematography as "visually dazzling" and said that the Carmen ballet was "the real show-stopper."
-New York Daily News critic Wanda Hale awarded the film four stars and called it "a most unusual ballet picture, artistic, beautiful, saucy and naughty."The Boston Globe, while praising Black Tights an "intriguing picture to watch" and "rare entertainment," said that there are "occasional dull spots which slow up its pace and deaden its magic."
+New York Daily News critic Wanda Hale awarded the film four stars and called it "a most unusual ballet picture, artistic, beautiful, saucy and naughty."

+The Boston Globe, while praising Black Tights an "intriguing picture to watch" and "rare entertainment," said that there are "occasional dull spots which slow up its pace and deaden its magic."
 The Guardian called the film "threadbare" and "very lightly blessed with talent or imagination."
-The unsigned review described the dancing as "a mixture of modern wiggling and traditional ballet."New York Times critic Bosley Crowther said that the "over-all effect of the picture, apart from its meaning for those who are stringent ballet students or lovers and have particularly keen eyes for technique, is that of a great big package of dance numbers from a musical film - just that, ballet numbers.
+The unsigned review described the dancing as "a mixture of modern wiggling and traditional ballet."

+The New York Times critic Bosley Crowther said that the "over-all effect of the picture, apart from its meaning for those who are stringent ballet students or lovers and have particularly keen eyes for technique, is that of a great big package of dance numbers from a musical film - just that, ballet numbers.
 For our personal taste, that's too much."
-He called the Chevalier narration "a little foolish and patronizing."
+He called the Maurice Chevalier narration "a little foolish and patronizing."